vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### vSphere with Tanzu on VMware NSX-T Data Center Networking

 In a vSphere with Tanzu environment, a Supervisor Cluster configured with NSX-T networking uses either a distributed port group or NSX-T segment to provide connectivity to Kubernetes control plane VMs.
-Tanzu Kubernetes Clusters and vSphere Pods have their networking provided by NSX-T segments.
+Tanzu Kubernetes clusters and vSphere Pods have their networking provided by NSX-T segments.
 All hosts from the cluster, which is enabled for vSphere with Tanzu, are connected to the distributed switch that provides connectivity to Kubernetes workloads and control plane VMs.

 You can use one or more distributed port groups as Workload Networks.
 The network that provides connectivity to the Kubernetes Control Plane VMs is called Primary Workload Network.
 You can assign this network to all the namespaces on the Supervisor Cluster, or you can use different networks for each namespace.
-The Tanzu Kubernetes Clusters connect to the Workload Network that is assigned to the namespace.
+The Tanzu Kubernetes clusters connect to the Workload Network that is assigned to the namespace.

-The Supervisor Cluster leverages the NSX-T load balancer to provide L4 load balancing for the Tanzu Kubernetes Clusters and vSphere Pods.
-It also provides L7 ingress to vSphere Pods, but not for Tanzu Kubernetes Clusters.
-Tanzu Kubernetes Clusters require an in-cluster ingress controller, such as Contour.
+The Supervisor Cluster leverages the NSX-T load balancer to provide L4 load balancing for the Tanzu Kubernetes clusters and vSphere Pods.
+It also provides L7 ingress to vSphere Pods, but not for Tanzu Kubernetes clusters.
+Tanzu Kubernetes clusters require an in-cluster ingress controller, such as Contour.
 Users access the applications by connecting to the Virtual IP address (VIP) of the applications provisioned by the NSX-T load balancer.

 The following diagram shows a general overview for vSphere with Tanzu on vSphere Networking.